Cash Flow in Sage 50

 • Navigate to Reporting.

-• Next, Use the Bank Accounts menu in order to select the bank accounts you wish to include within the statement.
+• Use the Bank Accounts menu to select the accounts to include.

-• If needed, click the Manual Adjustments icon for the required option,
+• If needed, click the Manual Adjustments icon and enter the required details.

-• Note: Adjustments are only applicable for the purpose of the forecast and do not affect the ledgers.
-Any adjustments entered before the From date are included within your opening balance.
+Note: Adjustments are only applicable to the forecast and do not affect the ledgers.
+Adjustments entered before the “From” date are included in the opening balance.

-• Go to the Export menu in order to save or print the report as a PDF or CSV file.
+• Use the Export menu to save or print the report as a PDF or CSV file.

-• To take a look at a more detailed cash flow statement, go to the Detailed Breakdown menu and click Detailed.
+• To view a more detailed cash flow forecast, go to the Detailed Breakdown menu and click Detailed.
+This displays individual transactions that form the basis of the report, which can also be printed or saved.

 • To return to the Cash Flow Forecast Report, click Back in your browser.